 The Lost Great Dane is the first novella in the Lost and Found Pets series.
 Alexandra Prescott is a licensed private investigator specializing in finding missing animals.
 Reuniting pet and owner is more than just a job.

-While searching for a lost cat, Alex finds a weak and injured Great Dane.
+While looking for a lost cat, Alex finds a weak and injured Great Dane.
 The dog has no collar, no tags, and no microchip.
 And the only person looking for him is a man who might have murdered his own wife.

 “You have got to be kidding me,” I said, staring at the small hole in the chain-link fence.
 The little bit of grass on the other side was mostly dead, and the yard was full of debris.
 There was an old building not far from the fence that appeared to have been a small barn at one time.
 An abandoned pickup truck was nearby, but there wasn’t a house or other livable structure.
 The ground was damp and muddy as it had recently rained.
 I glanced down at my new, expensive tennis shoes before looking at my companion.